This site is not affiliated with Apple Inc.

 What is a collective claim?

-A collective claim (or collective proceedings) is brought by a class representative on behalf of a group of claimants (known as a ‘class’ or individually a ‘class member’) who have suffered loss following a breach of competition law.
+A collective claim (or collective proceedings) is brought by a class representative on behalf of a group of claimants (known as a ‘class’ or individually a ‘class member’) who are claimed to have suffered loss following a breach of competition law.

 What is the Competition Appeal Tribunal (CAT)?